agtcooke/agtcooke/wsl/README.md

 I think most of these things can be reduced, but for the time being, this meets my needs.

+## Using a VPN with WSL

+There are [known](https://github.com/Microsoft/WSL/issues/1350) [issues](https://github.com/Microsoft/WSL/issues/416) using a VPN with WSL.
+[This is the best solution I've found](https://gist.github.com/matthiassb/9c8162d2564777a70e3ae3cbee7d2e95).

 ## `/profile`

 Basically my dotfiles so far.